microlinkhq/www/src/pages/docs/api/parameters/waitUntil.md

 Default: <Type children="'auto'"/><br/>
 Values: <TypeContainer><Type children="'load'"/> | <Type children="'domcontentloaded'"/> | <Type children="'networkidle0'"/> | <Type children="'networkidle2'"/></TypeContainer>

-Wait until the browser emits one or more event(s) to consider navigation succeeded.
+Tell the browser to wait until the target website emits one or more event(s) to consider navigation succeeded.

 The events that can be waited are: